 Also known as Hoa Lo Prison, the Hanoi Hilton is found close to the French Quarter of Hanoi.
-As a former prison of Vietnamese revolutionaries and American Prisoners of War, it’s a building with a gruesome history which has been well documented by former inmates.
+As a former prison of Vietnamese revolutionaries and American Prisoners of War, it’s a building with a gruesome history that has been well documented by former inmates.

 Interestingly, the prison held the former US Senator and military officer John Mccain for over five years after his plane was shot down over the city.
-A walk through the present-day Hanoi Hilton will inspire plenty of emotion, but nevertheless, it’s a must-visit for anyone following Vietnam’s war history trail.
+A walk through the present-day Hanoi Hilton will inspire plenty of emotion.
+But nevertheless, it’s a must-visit for anyone following Vietnam’s war history trail.

 Hue Imperial Citadel